 - Another tip is to use your towel the right way.
 Dry your hair gently with a soft towel.
 A great tip is to pat or scrunch dry your hair.

 - Make sure your scalp and hair are clean.
-Wash your hair at least once every three days.
+Wash your hair routinely at least once every three days.
 Massage the shampoo on your hair and scalp to remove accumulated dust, oil build-up, and dirt.

 - Exercise and yoga are known to relieve stress.
 This, in turn, may inhibit hair loss.